 I am very sorry you are reading this.
 You are undoubtedly going through one of the most difficult, stressful, & painful periods in your life.
 I personally found solace in the Emotional Affair Journey website and read several of the articles multiple times.

 One thing I always wondered was “when will this get better?”, “when will I be happy again?”, or “how long will it take to heal?”
 I tended to be impatient and did not want to let things run their course.
-While everyone’s situation is different, I hope sharing my own story may help you.
+While everyone’s situation is different, I hope sharing my own story and lessons learned after infidelity may help you.

 Names have been changed to protect the guilty…